In this article

 Several things can cause chronic inflammation, including untreated causes of acute inflammation (e.g. untreated infection), long-term exposure to irritants like chemicals, a poor diet and an autoimmune disease.

 Nutrition is important in both combatting and promoting healthy inflammatory processes.
-In fact, it is the most important thing that we control to fight off unwanted inflammation.
-Things that promote inflammation are excessive caloric intake, and certain nutrients like saturated fatty acids (found in fatty meat and high fat dairy foods), trans fatty acids (found in fried and baked foods), and many more.
+In fact, it is the most important thing that we control.
+Avoiding things such as excessive caloric intake, and certain nutrients like saturated fatty acids (found in fatty meat and high fat dairy foods), trans fatty acids (found in fried and baked foods), and many more.

 Excessive caloric intake has been shown to increase risk of diabetes and other chronic diseases, and stimulates growth and rapid increase of adipose (fat) cells.
 Studies have shown that decreasing caloric intake can lower bad inflammation.
 Most importantly, including anti-inflammatory nutrients in diet can help combat chronic inflammation.
 Nutrients that carry anti-inflammatory compounds are: